Did you know there are 28 bones in your foot? That’s a quarter of the bones in your entire body!

 Given there are hundreds of tendons in your foot, we won’t talk about them all.
 But we can’t talk about tendons in the foot without talking about the Achilles tendon.
 Probably the most notable tendon in the foot, it runs from the calf muscle to the heel.
 It is the strongest and largest tendinous structure in the body.
 The Achilles tendon is behind your ability to run, jump, climb stairs, and stand on your toes.
 So be kind to it!

 Your foot is also made up of hundreds of ligaments but we’re not teaching an anatomy class here.
 The most important thing you should know about your feet, is that they need the right support.
 If anything is “off” in one area, it can impact the whole foot and your foot or feet can impact your balance, your alignment and, obviously, your ability to walk or run comfortably.

-An insole like can help treat and prevent most of the conditions mentioned here and help support all parts of the foot, from the toes to the heel. can also have an impact on your ankles, up into your calves, your knees, and !
+An insole like Orange Insoles can help treat and prevent most of the conditions mentioned here and help support all parts of the foot, from the toes to the heel.
+The right support can also have an impact on your ankles, up into your calves, your knees, and even into your spine!
 It’s all connected!

-So rather than starting at the top, and make sure all the parts of your feet have the support they need.
+So rather than starting at the top, start at the bottom and make sure all the parts of your feet have the support they need.